 OSSIP ZADKINE (1890-1967)

 During World War II, because of his Jewish ancestry, Zadkine fled to unoccupied France and then to the United States, where he taught at the Art Students League in New York City.
-In Zadkine?s mature work, such as the complex sculpture Birth of Forms (1947), he used convexities, concavities, lines, and parallel planes to achieve a sense of rhythm and a multidimensional unity.
+In Zadkine's mature work, such as the complex sculpture Birth of Forms (1947), he used convexities, concavities, lines, and parallel planes to achieve a sense of rhythm and a multidimensional unity.
 After the war he returned to France, and in 1946 he visited the bombed Dutch city of Rotterdam.
 The ruinous state of the city made a deep impression on him and inspired his best-known sculpture, The Destroyed City (c.
-1947?51), a monument in which the arms of a large figure, a hole torn in the centre of its body, are outstretched in horror.
+1947-51), a large figure with a hole torn at the core of its body and whose arms are outstretched in horror.

 ← Back to artists list